 Iron a Short-Sleeved Polo

-Edited by Olivia, Anonymous, Christine Cruz, Eng and 3 others
+Edited by Olivia, Christine Cruz, Eng, Lynn and 2 others

 Short-sleeved polo shirts are a popular staple of work and school uniforms, as well as part of a casual but put-together wardrobe.
 They're typically lower maintenance than button-down dress shirts, but they do benefit from ironing.
 If you're not careful about folding or hanging your polo shirts immediately after removing them from the dryer, it will cause them wrinkle and crease, resulting in a messy appearance.
 In some cases, the collar will start to curl after a few washes.
 You can easily restore the neat, wrinkle-free appearance of your polo shirts by ironing them after each wash, and this usually takes less than 10 minutes.